 North Bennet Street School is located in one of Boston's most culturally diverse neighborhoods, the North End.
 Residents and visitors of the North End can enjoy a variety of food, shopping, and culture, all within one walkable neighborhood.
 It has historically been a place for immigrants throughout the City's history, and NBSS has been a part of the North End since 1881.

-While NBSS does not offer student housing, below are some resources that may be helpful to you.
-In addition, all incoming students are given access to a Housing Classifieds page with listings from the NBSS community.
+While NBSS does not offer student housing, below are some resources that may be helpful.
+In addition, members of our community (new and current students, graduates, and staff/faculty) can check out the Housing Classifieds on our Student/Alumni Portal with listings from around the region.

 NOTE: You should do your own research and due diligence on housing.
 We cannot verify or guarantee the quality, value, or safety of any source associated with the links below.